sigstore/cosign/doc/cosign_attach_signature.md

   -h, --help                      help for signature
-      --payload string            path to the payload covered by the signature (if using another format) --signature string          the signature, path to the signature, or {-} for stdin
+      --payload string            path to the payload covered by the signature (if using another format) --signature string          the signature, path to the signature, or {-} for stdin --tag-prefix string         custom prefix to use for tags --tag-suffix string         custom suffix to use for tags
 ```

 ### Options inherited from parent commands